• Voor 17 uur besteld, dezelfde dag verzonden!

 • Cover: always, because gerbils can jump and climb well

 Place the enclosure in a quiet location (no direct sunlight, no drafts).
-Keep the temperature above 20°C for smaller species and prevent them from cooling down too quickly at night.
+Keep the temperature stable and prevent rapid cooling at night.

 • Preferably choose a low-dust bedding and add structure (e.g. hay/straw/paper material).